-- In order to enter Botswana and Zimbabwe (and South Africa on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry. - We recommend having at least three blank passport pages for entry stamps. - U.S. and Canadian passport holders must obtain a visa in order to enter Zimbabwe.
+- In order to enter Botswana and Zimbabwe (and South Africa on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry. - Travelers are required to have at least three blank passport pages for entry stamps and 3-6 blank visa pages. - U.S. and Canadian passport holders must obtain a visa in order to enter Zimbabwe.
 U.S. Passport holders may purchase an individual visa for \$30USD at the airport upon arrival.
-(Please note: If you would like to visit both sides of Victoria Falls, you will need to purchase a multiple-entry visa to cross the bridge to Zambia and then re-enter Zimbabwe.)
 Canadian passport holders may purchase a single entry visa on arrival or through an e-visa service for \$75USD per person. - If you are not a U.S. or Canadian citizen, you must contact each destination country's consulate for your specific entry requirements. - All minors traveling through Botswana border posts are required to have a valid passport and a certified copy of an unabridged birth certificate. - In the event that one parent is not present, the minor is required to have an affidavit consenting travel from that parent.
 An affidavit will not be required if the missing parent's name does not appear on the birth certificate.
 (Please note: If the minor is traveling through to South Africa on the tour extension, the documents they provided for the port of entry to Botswana will cover them going through the ports of entry to South Africa.) - You can see the most up-to-date entry requirements for the destination(s) you'll visit on tour by going to goaheadtours.com/ entry-requirements and searching the code BZB.